reza-bagheri/SVD_article/README.md

-The python code for my article "Understanding Singular Value Decomposition and its Application in Data Science - Part 1" in Towards Data Science.
+The python code for my article "Understanding Singular Value Decomposition and its Application in Data Science" in Towards Data Science.